restarone/comfortable-mexican-sofa-docs/View-rendering.md

       end
     end

-You can also render CMS Page implicitly.
+You can also render CMS Page **implicitly**.
 If Rails cannot find a template and throws *ActionView::MissingTemplate* Sofa will attempt to serve a page that matches the request URL.
 For example, if /entries is routed to *EntriesController#index* we can do this:

     class EntriesController < ApplicationController
       def index